aioli-framework/aioli/docs/setup/configure.rst

    ===================   ===================================  ===========

-Check out the :ref:`Package Config Schema docs <package-config-docs>` for info on how to extend the base schema with custom parameters.
+Check out the :ref:`Unit Config Schema docs <unit-config-docs>` for info on how to extend the base schema with custom parameters.